 The results won’t be exact, but they’ll be in the same ballpark.
-If the results are slow across your devices, you’ll want to plug your computer into your router directly with an ethernet cable.
+If the, you’ll want to directly plug your computer into your router with an ethernet cable.

 The modem is the device that you use to connect to the broader internet.
 You’re able to send information and receive information.

-A router turns the internet signal into a wireless band so you can connect all of your devices over WiFi.
+A router turns the internet signal into a wireless band so you can connect all of your devices over.

-You want to see if you can narrow down the connection issue by plugging in directly to the modem.
-If you have a fast internet speed than you logged with your tests, there may be an issue with your router.
+You want to see if you can narrow down the connection issue by plugging directly into the modem.
+If you have a faster internet speed than you logged with your tests, your router may have an issue.

 In that case, you’ll want to reboot the modem and router and see if that solves the issue.

-If your device test showed that your results were slow on one device, then you need to check out that device.
-You can find out how to make YouTube faster on a Mac at this site: https://setapp.com/how-to/make-youtube-faster-on-mac.
+If your device test showed that your results were slow on one device, you need to check out that device.
+You can find out how to make YouTube faster on a Mac at this site: .